Joshua-McGee/doks/docs/api/authentication.md

 | -------- | ----------- |
 | `{CLIENT_ID}` | The client ID value from your application's dashboard. |

-The Agenda UI will appear, asking you to authorize usage of the application.
-Select **Accept**, and you will be redirected to a page that displays a code.
+The Agenda UI appears, asking you to authorize usage of the application.
+Select **Accept**, and you are redirected to a page that displays a code.
 This code is your temporary authorization code, which will expire after ten minutes.

 ## Receive access token

-Now that you have your temporary authorization code, you will need to exchange this temporary code for an access token.
+Now that you have your temporary authorization code, you must exchange this temporary code for an access token.

 You can request an access token by visiting the following URL: